7Ragnarok7/Dot.Chat/README.md

 ## [*{.}Chat --> Project Front-End(Click here)*][page]

 >##### {.}Dot.Chat is a ***user-friendly*** chatting web application which is made with the motto of keeping your conversations secure.
->You can use our emojis to bring life to your conversation.
-Feel free to chat here in Dot Chat.
+>You can use our emojis to bring life to your conversation :nail_care: :eyes: :ocean: :dog: :sparkler: .
+>Feel free to chat here in Dot Chat.

 ### Highlights :-
 - Minimalistic
 - Single-Threaded
 - Real Time Chat
-- Secure Platform :relieved:
+- Secure Platform :email:
-- Emojis available :blush:
+- Emojis available :blush: :sunflower: :moon: :wine_glass: :rocket:

 ### Requirements for hosting Dot.Chat :-
 - [Node Js][node]